alessandrobessi/alessandrobessi.github.io/about.md

 permalink: /about/
 ---

-I carry AI research and development forward at Nextbit (Milan, ITALY), where I lead a team of data scientists and software engineers to deploy **state-of-the-art deep learning** and artificial intelligence solutions across different industries.
+I carry AI Research and Development forward at Nextbit (Milan, ITALY), where I lead a team of data scientists and software engineers to deploy **state-of-the-art deep learning** and artificial intelligence solutions across different industries.

 We mainly code in Python leveraging deep learning frameworks such as **PyTorch** and **TensorFlow**.
 We deploy models and solutions on-premise, in the cloud (AWS or GCP), or both by providing tailor-made user interfaces calling models and core algorithms via API.